geopm/geopm/service/integration/README.md

 of the form:

     geopm/integration/test/test_su_*.sh

+If the test finishes with an exit code of `0`, and it prints `SUCCESS` at the end, then the test has succeeded.

 A limited set of root privileges may be used by non-root users by installing the helper scripts